lovell/sharp/docs/api-output.md

 ## raw

-Force output to be raw, uncompressed uint8 pixel data.
+Force output to be raw, uncompressed, 8-bit unsigned integer (unit8) pixel data.
+Pixel ordering is left-to-right, top-to-bottom, without padding.
+Channel ordering will be RGB or RGBA for non-greyscale colourspaces.

 ### Examples